rjones18/Oxford-Dictionary/README.md

 # Oxford-Dictionary
 This code if run allows you to look up any word you want that is in the Oxford Dictionary.
-I did this by first importing the `requests`, `dotnev`,  and `os` librarys into my python code.
+I did this by first importing the `requests`, `dotnev`,  and `os` libraries into my python code.

 ```